cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 # Services

 Reach devices advertise that they support a set of “services” such as “parameters”, “files” and “commands”.
 Reach devices can implement as many or as few services as are appropriate.
-Support for each service is segregated into separate files in the apps directory.
+Support for each service is segregated into separate files.

 ## Configuration

-The file includes/reach-server.h is designed to be used to configure your use of Reach.
+The file include/reach-server.h is designed to be used to configure your use of Reach.
 Use #defines to include or exclude services.  reach-server.h also demonstrates #defines to configure the security of the Reach system.

 ## Device Information Service